Dave Thornton: Podcast

 From 2011 until 2013, Thornton collaborated on a free weekly podcast, Slapbang Radio with fellow comedian Tommy Little.

 Personal life

 Thornton was born in Geelong, Victoria to Ineke and Peter Thornton.
 He attended Belmont High School and studied Design and Art at the Gordon Institute of TAFE.

 In July 2015, Thornton announced that he was engaged to girlfriend Nixi.

-Thornton and his girlfriend Nixi have 2 children together.
+Thornton is a fan of the Geelong Football Club in the AFL.

 Recognition

 In his review of the 2006 Melbourne International Comedy Festival, Tim Hunter of The Age wrote "Dave Thornton is the funniest.
 He's self-deprecating and engaging, and delivered the biggest laugh of the show: an impersonation of Dave Hughes, which is a worry in itself."
 Erin White of Australian Stage noted that "Thornton’s performance is quintessentially Australian".

 Melissa Phillips of East Torrens Messenger wrote of Thornton's A Different Type of Normal, that "Thornton's show has a real soft side and it’s his family stories that hit home with plenty of honesty," while Melissa Mack of The Independent Weekly wrote "Thornton tackles an interesting subject which is surprising and at times confronting, but always witty.
 His show is mostly about family and his very Australian style of comedy also has a deeply personal touch".
 Rove Daily writes that "Dave Thornton is one of Australia’s most exciting young stand-up comics".